Testing General Relativity with NuSTAR data of Galactic Black Holes : II: Discussion and conclusions

 Several assumptions are made in the relativistic reflection models used in this work.
+These simplifications also introduce systematic uncertainties in the measurement of the deformation parameter.
 We will discuss these simplifications and their potential effects on the results.
 The disk emissivity profile could be very crucial in determining the appropriate reflection spectrum of a source.
-In this work, we tried the emissivity profiles included in {\tt relxill\_nk}; simple power law, broken power law, and lampost.
-We select the best profile yielding minimum $\chi^2$ likelihood.
+In this work, we tried the emissivity profiles included in {\tt relxill\_nk}: simple power law, broken power law, and the lampost.
+We select the best profile that yields the minimum $\chi^2$.
 In {\tt relxill\_nk}, the inner edge of the accretion disk is assumed to be at the innermost stable circular orbit (ISCO).
-The assumption is valid for the sources in soft states having the Eddington ratio of ~$\approx$ 0.05--0.3.
-For the sources in hard states, this assumption is not valid and the disk could truncate at a radius different than ISCO.
-However, the sources used in this work have very high spin parameters $a_*$ and the inner edge of the disk is very close to ISCO and therefore, has minimum effect on the measurement of $\alpha_{13}$.
-Both {\tt relxill\_nk} and {\tt nkbb} assume the accretion disk to be infinitesimally thin.
-In reality, the disk has a finite thickness which could increase with the increase in mass accretion rate.
+The assumption is valid for sources in soft states having the Eddington ratio of ~$\approx$0.05--0.3 \citep{Steiner:2010kd, 2011MNRAS.414.1183K}.
+In this work, we assume that the inner edge of the accretion disk lies at the ISCO, even in the hard states \citep{Bambi:2016sac, 2021ApJ...913...79T}, which implies that the observations that show a truncated disk are not suitable for our analysis.
+We performed analysis for each observation with both lamppost and broken power-law emissivity profiles and chose the emissivity profile for the observation from the $\chi^2$ value.
+For example, broken power-law emissivity improves $\chi^2$ by $\sim$100 for V404 compared to the lamppost. {\tt relxill\_nk} assume the accretion disk to be infinitesimally thin.
+In reality, the disk has a finite thickness, which could increase with the increase in mass accretion rate.
 As the sources in this work are maximally rotating, the thickness of the disk has a negligible effect on the measurement of $\alpha_{13}$ as shown in \citet{Abdikamalov:2020oci}.

-The current reflection models ignore the effect of the radiation from the plunging region which would not affect the highly rotating sources (as in our work) as they have a very small plunging region \citep{Cardenas-Avendano:2020xtw}.
-The {\tt relxill\_nk} version used in this work assumes a constant electron density $n_e$ = $10^{15}$ $cm^{-3}$ which is too low for the X-ray binaries with high mass accretion rate.
-The sources analyzed in this work have high mass accretion rates and therefore, this effect needs to be explored further.
-Studies by \citet{Zhang:2019ldz} and \citep{Tripathi:2020dni} conclude that the electron density has a negligible effect on the measurement of $\alpha_{13}$.